 For a truly high-tech approach, there are a number of excellent spaced repetition software packages including the original SuperMemo, open-source flashcard system Anki, and the multi-platform app Kleio.
 These applications work offline and offer a myriad of settings to play around with.
 Unfortunately, this flexibility comes at the cost of convenience, as they also require you to manually write your own flashcards or work with amateur shared decks that can be incomplete and prone to errors.

 We designed LinguaLift specifically for language self-learners with professionally curated, built-in sets of vocabulary on six different languages and writing lessons covering Japanese kanji, Chinese hanzi and Russian Cyrillic.
-When you need to review off-road, Fluent Panda is our upcoming mobile app which works offline and combines SRS with an adorable pet panda—possibly the cutest learning method of all time.

 Ready to give it a go?